rage/programming-23/data/part-10/3-oo-programming-techniques.md

 </sample-output>

-## Addition and subtractions
+## Addition and subtraction

 Please implement the addition and subtraction operators `+` and `-` for Money objects.
 Both should return a new object of type Money.
-Neither the object itself or the object passed as an argument should be changed as a result.
+Neither the object itself nor the object passed as an argument should be changed as a result.

 NB: the value of a Money object cannot be negative.
 If an attempt to subtract would result in a negative result, the method should raise a `ValueError` exception.